Edward Lloyd (coffee house owner): Biography

 To read the letters and attend the sales.

 The coffee house was also referenced in The Tatler in 1710 and The Spectator in 1711.
-Lloyd's name was also used as a mark of trust outside Britain: over three months of 1703 it was used fifteen times by Germans travelling to the ports of the Hanseatic League and Englishmen travelling to the West Indies as reference for their credentials.
+Lloyd's name was also used as a mark of trust outside Britain: over three months of 1703 it was used fifteen times by Germans travelling to the ports of the Hanseatic League and Englishmen travelling to the West Indies "seem to have asked Lloyd to vouch for their credentials", according to the journalist Anthony Brown.

 Personal life

-Lloyd was a churchwarden and a constable and questman, an early form of community policeman.
+Lloyd was a churchwarden, constable and questman, an early form of community policeman.
 In 1698 his wife Abigail died; he then married Elizabeth Mashbourne the same year.
 She died in October 1712 and Lloyd was married a month later to Martha Denham.
 He made a new will in January 1713 in which he described himself as "weak in body though of sound and disposing mind and memory".

 Lloyd died in London on 15 February 1713; his death was announced in the Flying Post news-sheet as "Died Mr Lloyd the coffee man in Lombard Street".
 He was buried at St Mary Woolnoth church in the City of London.
 A plaque to him was installed in the church in 1931.